trougnouf/cfait/README.md

 ## Support

-If you enjoy using Cfait, consider supporting development:
+If you enjoy using Cfait, consider supporting the developper:

 *   💳 **Liberapay:** [https://liberapay.com/trougnouf](https://liberapay.com/trougnouf)
 *   🏦 **Bank (SEPA):** `BE77 9731 6116 6342`